The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 9 Benefits of carbohydrate consumption:

 Carbohydrate-rich foods offer many health benefits to any person.
-This is especially true for foods that contain complex carbohydrates made up of large amounts of soluble and insoluble fiber and resistant starch.
+This is especially true for foods that contain complex carbss made up of large amounts of soluble and insoluble fiber and resistant starch.

 Here are 9 of the major benefits that can come from eating high carb foods: